NVlabs/diff-dope/readme.md

 ![Diff-DOPE compared to megapose](figures/teaser.png)

 A 6-DoF pose refiner that takes as input an image, a 3d model, and an initial object pose.
 The method then outputs the pose of the object using a differentiable renderer that minimizes the object reprojection error (rgb, depth, edges, mask, etc.).

-Code and data to be release soon (pending internal approval).
+If you want to generate the figure above check out this [link](https://github.com/TontonTremblay/heatmap_error_pose).

   ## Installation
 ```bash
 conda create -n diffdope python=3.9
 conda activate diffdope